How to survive your workplace appraisal

 People can be very reticent to praise co-workers who’ve always done a good job.
 Remember the old adage about the IT department?
 You won’t notice the work they do until the day that something goes wrong?
 Don’t assume your employees don’t want feedback – or that they know exactly what you think about them.
-Good feedback is always appreciated.
+Good 360 degree feedback is always appreciated.
 And you might be surprised about who needs to hear it most.

 Despite the opportunities appraisals give for positive feedback, there’s been some debate over the last few years about how useful they actually are.
 They are time-consuming for managers and employees (all that prep, all that talking – all that coffee!)

 Studies have shown that traditional appraisals don’t always necessarily do much for either productivity or morale.

 Appraisals can seem dry, even old fashioned.
 Their forms can be full of repetitive, unimaginative questions that lead to dry answers.
 (What are your weaknesses?
 I’m a perfectionist).

 According to Forbes, some major employers have ditched appraisals in recent years in favour of more frequent meetings.
 Some branches of Motorola and Deloitte adopted this approach a couple of years ago, on the bases that appraisals don’t do enough for performance, or for morale.